richardcornish/django-applepodcast/docs/usage.rst

    itpc://127.0.0.1:8000/podcast/feed/

-Beware that these URLs are purely interaction based; you would not be required to submit the show feed to the iTunes Store, but you would also not be able to track users' behavior in Podcasts Connect.
-For this reason, you're probably better off in a traditional submission to the iTunes Store, saving your new URL in the ``Show`` model, and using the ``show.itunes`` variable in your template.
+Beware that these URLs are purely interaction based; you would not be required to submit the show feed to Apple Podcasts, but you would also not be able to track users' behavior in Podcasts Connect.
+For this reason, you're probably better off in a traditional submission to Apple Podcasts, saving your new URL in the ``Show`` model, and using the ``show.itunes`` variable in your template.

 .. code-block:: django